-Right-wing UK tabloids think 'woke' Google hates them… are they right?
+Sun and Mail Online think they get buried in Google search rankings

 A Google spokesperson responded to these complaints saying: “We recognise the time and resource original reporting involves and that’s why we made ranking updates in 2019 to help us better recognise original reporting, surface it more prominently in Search and ensure it stays there longer.”

-Google VP for news Richard Gingras said at the time othe 2019 the changes meant “readers interested in the latest news can find the story that started it all, and publishers can benefit from having their original reporting more widely seen”.
+Google VP for news Richard Gingras said at the time the changes meant “readers interested in the latest news can find the story that started it all, and publishers can benefit from having their original reporting more widely seen”.

 DMG Media: Google strongly favours ‘left-leaning BBC and Guardian’ versus Mail, Telegraph and Sun

-Mail Online is the fourth most-popular English language news website in the world, according to Press Gazette’s rankings, and the most popular UK-based news site after the BBC.
+Mail Online is the fourth most-popular English language news website in the world, according to Press Gazette’s rankings, and the most popular news site in the UK after the BBC.
 Its print stablemate the Daily Mail is the UK’s top-selling newspaper and together the Mail titles employ more than 1,000 journalists.

 But publisher DMG Media believes it is viewed as an also-ran by Google and unfairly downgraded in search.